scalameta/scalameta/docs/ast.md

 ### Internal structure of scala.meta ASTs

-We use macro annotations to generate swaths of boilerplate that are required for our abstract syntax trees to be efficient and convenient.
+We use macro annotations to generate swaths of boilerplate that make our abstract syntax trees efficient and convenient.
 Here's the code that we write in [Trees.scala](/scalameta/src/main/scala/scala/meta/Trees.scala):

 ```
 @ast class If(cond: Term, thenp: Term, elsep: Term) extends Term